tig-nl/maxcdn-magento2/README.md

   * Flush JS/CSS Cache,
   * Upload a product image.

-At this point this extension has only been tested on Magento 2.1.11, but we will make it compatible with more recent version in upcoming releases.
+At this point this extension has only been tested on Magento 2.1.11, but we will make it compatible with more recent versions in upcoming releases.

+## Installation using Composer

+<pre>composer require tig/maxcdn-magento2</pre>

+## Configuration

+This module's configuration can be found under _Stores > Configuration > Advanced > MaxCDN_.

+#### To create your API Application
+* Make sure you're logged in to your MaxCDN-account and follow [this URL](https://cp.maxcdn.com/account/api)
+* Click on 'Create Application'
+* Enter a Name and Description for your API-application, the Application URL and Callback URL should replicate your store-URL
+* Allow API key full permission to this account
+* Click on 'Update' and you'll be presented with the necessary credentials to configure the extension.
+* **Don't forget to Whitelist your servers' IP!**

+#### Further Configuration
+* Take note of the _Company Alias_, the _Consumer Key_ and the _Consumer Secret_ and enter them in the corresponding
+fields of this Magento 2 module's configuration page.